Read River of January for the story behind the pictures.

 Could a land that aspired to liberty, also check the tyranny of powerful industrialists?

-Other disputes followed the same pattern; The Haymarket Riot, the Homestead Strike, the Ludlow Massacre in Colorado, and the tragic Triangle Shirtwaist Fire in 1911 which killed nearly 150 immigrant girls.
+Other disputes followed the same pattern; The Haymarket Riot, the Homestead Strike, the Ludlow Massacre in Colorado, and New York City’s tragic Triangle Shirtwaist Fire in 1911 which killed nearly 150 immigrant girls.

-At first the mine owners refused to recognize the United Mine Workers as an authority and refused to budge.
+Initially the mine owners refused to recognize the authority of the United Mine Workers and refused to budge.

-In response, Roosevelt essentially sided with the mine workers.
-He threatened the owners, warning he was willing to send the army in, but this time to work coal fields, and calm a worried public.
-In short the owners were obliged to sit down with leaders and negotiate.
+With winter coming the President took drastic action.
+Roosevelt essentially sided with the strikers.
+He threatened the owners, warning he was willing to send in the army, but this time to work coal fields.
+In short the owners were obliged to sit down with union leaders and negotiate.

-This President was not blind to the threat of social and economic unrest in Europe, and he did not want it to happen here.
+This President was not blind to the threat of social and economic injustice.

-BTW, industrial workers demanded and won the right to hold the Sabbath as a day of worship, not work.
-Those of the Jewish faith and Christian, securing the tradition of weekends, Saturday and Sunday.
+BTW, industrial workers demanded and won the right to honor the Sabbath as a day of worship, not labor.
+Those of the Jewish faith and Christian established the tradition of weekends, setting aside Saturday and Sunday.

 Have a thoughtful Labor Day